DiTEC-project/pyaerial/README.md

 - `autoencoder` (AutoEncoder): A trained autoencoder instance.

-- `features_of_interest` (list): only look for rules that have these features of interest on the antecedent side accepted form ["feature1", "feature2", {"feature3": "value1}, ...], either a feature name as str, or specific value of a feature in object form
+- `features_of_interest=None` (list, optional): only look for rules that have these features of interest on the antecedent side accepted form ["feature1", "feature2", {"feature3": "value1}, ...], either a feature name as str, or specific value of a feature in object form

-- `ant_similarity` (float): Minimum similarity threshold for an antecedent to be considered frequent.
+- `ant_similarity=0.5` (float, optional): Minimum similarity threshold for an antecedent to be considered frequent.

-- `cons_similarity` (float): Minimum probability threshold for a feature to qualify as a rule consequent.
+- `cons_similarity=0.8` (float, optional): Minimum probability threshold for a feature to qualify as a rule consequent.

-- `max_antecedents` (int): Maximum number of features allowed in the rule antecedent.
+- `max_antecedents=2` (int, optional): Maximum number of features allowed in the rule antecedent.

-- `target_class` (str, optional): When set, restricts rule consequents to the specified class (constraint-based rule mining).
+- `target_class=None` (list, optional): When set, restricts rule consequents to the specified class(es) (constraint-based rule mining).
+The format of the list is same as the list format of `features_of_interest`.

 **Returns**: